-Although we have diversified into new markets, we are still dependent on a limited number of customers in the computing and communications market for a substantial portion of our revenue.
-The weakness that we experienced, particularly in the telecommunications market, negatively impacted our revenue for the fourth quarter of 2006 and the first quarter of 2007.
-We expect this weakness in the telecommunications market to continue throughout 2007.
+Although we have diversified into new markets, we are still dependent on a limited number of customers in the computing and communications markets for a substantial portion of our revenue.
+The weakness that we experienced, particularly in the telecommunications market, negatively impacted our first half of 2007.
+We expect our telecommunications market to remain weak throughout 2007.